madskristensen/FileNesting/README.md

 ![nested files](art/nested-files.png)
 ![nested files dark theme](art/nested-files-dark.png)

+## Known issues

+Due to missing or limited support for file nesting in certain project types, this extension will have no effect or be disabled.
+The project types are:

+- Node.js projects (NTVS)
+- ASP.NET Core (has built in rules for nesting)
+- Apache Cordova
+- Shared projects

+There is nothing this extension can do to provide nesting in those project types.
+The support has to be added to the project type itself before support can be added.

 ## Contribute
 Check out the [contribution guidelines](.github/CONTRIBUTING.md) if you want to contribute to this project.